ovh/docs/pages/public_cloud/compute/prepare_the_environment_for_using_the_openstack_api/guide.en-gb.md

 You can manage Public Cloud services using commands sent from the system console, once you have downloaded and installed OpenStack tools.

 With the OpenStack API, you can automate your management by generating scripts.
-The OpenStack Nova client can be used to manage instances and disk space.
-With the OpenStack Glance client, you can manage images and backups, while the Swift client can be used to manage object storage space.

 **Find out how to install these OpenStack tools.**